dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Of course, why not? 🤖

 #### 🪚 Pruned + Quantized YOLOv5-S
-Now, let's take it to the next level by running both pruning and quantization
+Now, let's take it to the next level by running both pruning and quantization.
+Note the difference `--recipe` I'm using.

 ```bash
 python train.py --cfg ./models_v5.0/yolov5s.yaml \